Etoriax, 60 mg 14 pcs

 Blood and lymphatic system disorders

-immune system disorders
+Immune system disorders

-hypersensitivity reactions2.4
+hypersensitivity reactions2,4

-angioedema, anaphylactic/anaphylactoid reactions including shock2
+angioedema, anaphylactic/anaphylactoid reactions, including shock2

 often

-decreased or increased appetite, increased body weight
+decreased or increased appetite, weight gain

 Mental disorders

-anxiety, depression, concentration disorders, hallucinations2
+anxiety, depression, concentration problems, hallucinations2

 confusion2, anxiety2